alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 we can retry immediately.
 The only case left is HH, for which we need to see the third flip before deciding what to do.

-(This may give some of you flashbacks to prefix-free codes.
+(Some of you may be getting flashbacks to prefix-free codes.
 If you haven't seen those, don't worry, they won't show up in this post.)

 With clever rearrangement, we can bundle outcomes of a given type under as few